Catholics Like Me

 I've been given the opportunity to add my voice to this proclamation in the decade since.
 At a vocations pavilion at World Youth Day, I learned about an organization called Catholic Christian Outreach.
 CCO is a rapidly growing student movement on university campuses across Canada.
 Through faith study groups and outreach events, CCO equips students to share the message of Jesus in an accessible way.
 I served CCO as a campus lay missionary for four years before I started doing similar work in an altogether different medium: television.

 Salt + Light Television, Canada's Catholic media ministry, was born on the wings of World Youth Day—it's the spiritual descendent of the 2002 event.
 So when I began my new career at S+L, I knew I was coming full circle.
 Today I am one of their on-air hosts and producers.
 Just as World Youth Day gave me a new understanding of Catholicism, now I enjoy the privilege of sharing this vision of the Church with a new, broader audience.
-The Church's leaders not only understand my generation but were also inviting us to join in proclaiming its message anew.

 Help us spread the word